equalsraf/neovim-qt/README.md

 ## Design

-The NeoVimConnector class is used to setup the connection to NeoVim.
-It also provides you with some VERY low level methods to call RPC functions - but in general you should be using the QObject returned by NeoVimConnector::neovimObject()
+The NeovimConnector class is used to setup the connection to Neovim.
+It also provides you with some VERY low level methods to call RPC functions - but in general you should be using the QObject returned by NeovimConnector::neovimObject()

 1. To call a function just call the corresponding slot - slots have the same names as the original neovim functions - these are async (return void)
 2. To get the result of the call catch the corresponding signals, by convention these signals are named 'on\_' + slot\_name
-3. The NeoVim() class is automagically generated using a lua script (based on the dispatch generator from neovim)
+3. The Neovim() class is automagically generated using a lua script (based on the dispatch generator from neovim)
-5. For NeoVim functions that take the **Object** type we use **QVariant**, this seems to be the natural equivalent in Qt
+5. For Neovim functions that take the **Object** type we use **QVariant**, this seems to be the natural equivalent in Qt

 ## Requirements